 If your clients meet our definition of terminal illness, they won't need to wait for the deferred period to end before we start making payments.

-To help protect against the effects of inflation, your clients can increase the amount of cover over the term of their plan in two ways:
+To help protect against one of the effects of inflation, your clients can increase the amount of cover over the term of their plan in two ways:

 If at claim your client's earnings are less than the amount of cover they have on their plan, we'll pay the lower of: